Chronic Pain/CRPS

 What is complex regional pain syndrome (CRPS)?

-CRPS, also sometimes referred to as chronic regional pain syndrome, is a chronic pain condition that typically affects one limb, whether an arm, hand, leg or foot.
+CRPS, also sometimes referred to as chronic regional pain syndrome, is a chronic pain condition that typically affects one limb, whether an arm, hand, leg, or foot.
 In about 90% of all cases, CRPS is triggered by trauma or injury, then one of two types of CRPS develops afterward, type 1 or type 2:

 CRPS type 1

-Also known as reflex sympathetic dystrophy syndrome (RSD).
+Formerly known as reflex sympathetic dystrophy syndrome (RSD).
 Type 1 causes chronic pain without nerve damage in the affected limb.

 CRPS type 2